 Post storm it can be incredibly difficult figuring out where to look for the information needed to help you and your family put their lives back together again.
 At Complete Inc we are “850 Strong”.
 We are a part of this community as our office is located in Gulf Breeze.
 The panhandle of Florida is our backyard and we can help.
-We can come to your property’s location and quickly as well as correctly asses what you should expect from your insurance company.
+We can come to your property’s location and quickly as well as correctly determine what it will require to be restored or what caused it to not be a candidate for same.
 We can also we can discuss damages and cost repair plans as well as a presentation of correct well vetted information to help you make actionable decisions.

-We know because we’re experts in the field of insurance and damage assessment.
-We can give you advice which comes from decades of experience but also from the fact that we can correctly make these determinations from the tools we have at our disposal.
+We know because we’re experts in the field of damage assessment and have testified in wind and flood claims for the last 15 years around the country.
+We can give you non lawyer or advocacy advice which comes from decades of experience but also from the fact that we can correctly make these determinations from the tools we have at our disposal.
 Tools like the half dozen drones that can provide aerial assessment along with the Complete Inc licensed team members that are licensed to fly them.
 We can cover an incredible amount of ground and service many clients whose properties are usually completely inaccessible due to a storm like Hurricane Michael.
 We proved constant updates of our whereabouts on our Facebook page here: https://www.facebook.com/Teamcomplete/

 The Lessons of Hurricane Ivan